carlosolimpio/cstv-app/README.md

 ## Instruction to build the project

-This is a standard Android application, there are no special setup need.
-Just import the project into Android Studio and run the App.
+This is a standard Android application.
+To run the project you will need to follow the steps:
+- Import the project into Android Studio
+- Create a `local.properties` file under app project folder
+    - Inside the new file add the line: `pandascore_token="you panda score api token string here"`
+- Build and Run the project

 ## Demo